Collections Agents: The Collector Behind the Agency Logo

 Prove-It: Caseload Math That Predicts Recovery

-Mechanism: ask the agency, in writing, the average active caseload per collector on your claim class (size, jurisdiction, age).
+Ask the agency, in writing, the average active caseload per collector on your claim class.
 A network operating at 180-240 accounts per commercial collector is running recovery pressure.
 A network at 500+ is running account maintenance.

 Not for You: When Collector Quality Is Not the Bottleneck